-Losing a loved one is tough, we’re here to listen
+Losing someone one is tough, we’re here to listen

 Bereavement is something we know will happen to all of us in some form, at some time.
 Yet, no one can really prepare for it.
 Death might be universal, but grief is completely unique.
 Everyone reacts differently and there is no right way to grieve – there is just what you feel.